Toby Foyeh: Career

-He has produced, recorded and co-produced other artists with varying musical styles including African, Jazz and Soul.
-One such project with keyboard player Roy Carter (ex-Heatwave (band)) produced a dance hit for UK group Covergirl, while other musical collaborations include projects with Jake Sollo (ex-Osibisa), Saul Malinga (Ipi Tombi South African Music and Dance Troupe) and Orlando Julius Ekemode.
+He has produced, recorded and co-produced for other artists with varying musical styles including African, Jazz and Soul.
+One such project was with keyboard player Roy Carter (ex-Heatwave (band)) produced a dance hit for UK group Covergirl, while other musical collaborations include projects with Jake Sollo (ex-Osibisa), Saul Malinga (Ipi Tombi South African Music and Dance Troupe) and Orlando Julius Ekemode.

 Musical style and influences

 Foyeh's early influences from West Africa include Haruna Ishola, Victor Uwaifo and Fela Kuti.
 His influences from the USA include the likes of Miles Davis, Jimi Hendrix, Carlos Santana and George Benson.
-The music genres and styles that feature is his music are Yoruba Traditional, Africa Jam, Afro Beat, Highlife, Pop, Rock, Funk and Jazz.
+The music genres and styles that feature is his music are Yoruba Traditional, Africa Jam, Afro Beat, Highlife, Pop, Rock, Funk, and Jazz.